Shortages in Venezuela: Chávez administration

 Since the 1990s, food production in Venezuela has dropped continuously, with Hugo Chávez's Bolivarian government beginning to rely upon imported food using the country's then-large oil profits.

 In 2003, the government created CADIVI (now CENCOEX), a currency control board charged with handling foreign exchange procedures to control capital flight by placing currency limits on individuals.
-Such currency controls have been determined to be the cause of shortages according to many economists and other experts.
-However, the Venezuelan government blamed other entities such as the Central Intelligence Agency (CIA) and smugglers for shortages, and has stated that an "economic war" had been declared on Venezuela.
+Such currency controls were determined to be the cause of shortages according to many economists and other experts.
+However, the Venezuelan government blamed other entities such as the Central Intelligence Agency (CIA) and smugglers for shortages, stating that an "economic war" had been declared on Venezuela.

 During the presidency of Chávez, Venezuela faced occasional shortages owing to high inflation and government financial inefficiencies.
 In 2005, Chávez announced the initiation of Venezuela's own "great leap forward", following the example of Mao Zedong's Great Leap Forward.
 An increase in shortages began to occur that year as 5% of items became unavailable according to the Central Bank of Venezuela.
+Common shortages in Venezuela started as early as 2008 in government-run food networks, such as Mercal and PDVAL.
 In January 2008, 24.7% of goods were reported to be unavailable in Venezuela, with the scarcity of goods remaining high until May 2008, when there was a shortage of 16.3% of goods.
 However, shortages increased again in January 2012 to nearly the same rate as in 2008.